Main Abdul Qadir Hoon

-Main Abdul Qadir Hoon (میں عبدالقادر ہوں) (English: I am Abdul Qadir) is a Pakistani drama serial that aired on Hum TV every Saturday starting from 18 December 2010 to 21 May 2011.
+Main Abdul Qadir Hoon (میں عبدالقادر ہوں) (English: I am Abdul Qadir) is a Pakistani drama serial that aired on Hum TV every Saturday from 18 December 2010 to 21 May 2011.
 The serial is written by Sarwat Nazir and directed by Babar Javed.
 Fahad Mustafa is featured in the lead role while Faisal Qureshi, Aamina Sheikh, Alishba Yousuf, Saba Hameed and Asif Raza Mir portray supporting roles.

 Plot

-Main Abdul Qadir Hoon is a unique story of a boy named Abdul Qadir (Fahad Mustafa).
+The serial is the unique story of a young man named Abdul Qadir (Fahad Mustafa).
 He has a heart of gold whose life goes through many twists and turns because of people around him trying to influence him.
 He is an obedient son but his parents are too busy with their own lives.
-He befriends a girl in his neighborhood by the name of Zareen (Alishba Yousuf) who is a spoilt and fast girl.
+He befriends a girl from his neighborhood, Zareen (Alishba Yousuf), who is a spoilt and fast girl.
 She gradually influences him towards drinking alcohol and smoking.
 When he proposes to her she rejects him and a heart-broken Abdul Qadir is sent to England by his mother Meera (Saba Hameed).

 In England (those episodes were actually shot in Turkey), Abdul Qadir totally immerses himself in the local culture and befriends Faiz (Faisal Qureshi), Shah Mir and Sarmad.
 Here accidentally he meets Nell (Aamina Sheikh) and employs her as his housekeeper.
 One day he attempts to be a bit too forthcoming and sociable with her, in response to this she pleads to him in the name of God and this hits him deeply.
 Nell gradually brings him back to religion.
 Abdul Qadir is so influenced with Nell that the two get married but Nell dies as she is suffering from AIDS.

 After living for nine months abroad, Abdul Qadir surprises his mother on his return by sporting a beard and wearing a cap.
 On her inquiring, he tells her that he wants to be a religious scholar.
 Now Meera wants to change her son and for this asks for Zareen’s help.
 Zareen is now divorced twice and lives in poverty.